qqyfly/dotfiles_and_scripts/README.md

 # Dotfiles and scripts
-Dot files and other scripts when reinstall Linux Desktop or VPS
+This project mainly focus on provide the Dotfiles and other scripts when reinstall Linux Desktop or VPS.

+## Structure

+- Linux
+- VPS
+- Mac